 Baby Boomers: Respect

 With members of the baby boomer generation working in your store, it all boils down to one single word: respect.
-Whether they’ve taken a job with you because they’re broke or bored, they’re life experience has earned them an extra dose of respect.
+Whether they’ve taken a job with you because they’re broke or bored, their life experience has earned them an extra dose of respect.

 - Mutual respect